oliyoung/aligent/README.md

 ## Other missing features

 * Accessibility (A11y) - Images do have `alt` tags, but this isn't sufficient for a modern application.
 I'd add ARIA labels, keyboard navigation and possibly test with screen readers.
 * Error Handling - There is no error handling, a network failure or similar would currently provide a bad UX.
+Movies without images show a grey box.
 * Loading, Zero and Null States - Provide more visual feedback about the application's activity
 * Responsive design
 * Performance optimisation - implementing `SWR` or `react-query` or even using some kind of state management.